monero-project/kovri/FAQ.md

 - We provide a [working development model](https://github.com/monero-project/kovri/blob/master/CONTRIBUTING.md) to encourage open collaboration.
 This results in better quality software.
 - We focus on implementing an [I2CP](https://geti2p.net/en/docs/spec/i2cp) server for any application to connect to and use the I2P network; this includes Monero.
 - We focus on creating a ["secure by default"](http://www.openbsd.org/security.html), easily maintainable, more-likely-to-be-reviewed I2P router.
 This will come with the cost of dropping lesser-used features found in the other routers, but core functionality and I2CP will be fully intact.
+By creating a smaller, efficient, "bare-bones" router, we will provide developers and researchers more time for security auditing and more time to question the I2P design and specifications.
-- By creating a smaller, efficient, "bare-bones" router, we will provide developers and researchers more time for security auditing and time to question the I2P design and specifications.
+- We will implement alternative reseeding options so users can use [Pluggable Transports](https://www.torproject.org/docs/pluggable-transports.html.en) instead of HTTPS for reseed.
 - We will implement extended functionality *(hidden mode + disabled inbound)* to provide anonymity for those who live in countries with extreme conditions or those firewalled by carrier-grade NAT or DS-Lite.
 - We will provide bounty for vulnerability disclosures.
 - We will provide bounty for features/development.